 Objectives and their attributes will have dependencies with other objectives which will also need to managed.
 In addition, each objective will require a set of capabilities (some shared) to meet all its criteria.
 And finally, objectives may be connected with other safety obligations.

-Ensuring that companies meet all their obligations requires effectively managing the objectives connected with them.
-Objectives are more than gaps identified by audit findings but instead define what is needed to ensure that obligations are met continuously all the time so there are no gaps in the first place.
+For compliance to be effective organizations must be clear about the outcomes they are trying to achieve and the objectives that need to be met to get there.
+Objectives are more than gaps identified by audit findings.
+Objectives define what is needed to ensure that obligations are met continuously all the time so there are no gaps in the first place.
+They also define what is needed to realize compliance outcomes (the benefits from being in compliance).